Yes, all Copper Moon Coffees are gluten free, this includes all of our flavored coffees as well.

 The taste of coffee is a very personal experience.
 Try different blends or roast levels to find your favorite.

 Yes!
-When you purchase more than $49 of coffee, shipping is free on our website.
+When you purchase more than $49 of coffee through our website, shipping is free.

 There are three common methods used to decaffeinate the coffee that Copper Moon uses — natural, direct and water process.